Have you ever looked for bible verses on fear to see what God has to say about this powerful emotion?

 Never.
 I am still very human.

-Take Fear Captive With Scripture
+Take Fear Captive With Bible Verses on Fear

 Today, I am better equipped to handle the threat when life misbehaves and the unwanted house guest (FEAR) shows up on my doorstep.
 Accepting Jesus Christ as Lord over my life and adding the Word of God to my arsenal to fight every battle that comes my way has changed everything.

 God’s Word is salve for our weary souls and life for our dry bones.
-His Word has power.
+His Word has power!

 We must choose to turn away from fear and toward our heavenly Father.